 Category Archives: History

 This year, 2014, marks 60 years since Her Majesty Queen Elizabeth II’s first visit to Australia as the young reigning monarch.
-About 75 per cent of Australia’s population caught a glimpse of the newly-crowned Queen on her 1954 tour.
-A … Continue reading
+About 75 per cent of Australia’s population caught a glimpse of the newly-crowned Queen on her 1954 Royal tour. … Continue reading

 On the 13th February, I had the good fortune to visit the Coventry Transport Museum to see the Daimler de36 Landaulette in their collection.
 Many thanks to Stuart Wilkinson, the Chairman of the Transport for organising the visit, driving me … Continue reading